Skip to main content

 GitHub Pages Setup

-Automating Deploys with GitHub Actions
+Automated Deploys with GitHub Actions

-1. Generate an RSA key pair:
+1. Generate the key pair:

 Terminal window